ray-project/ray/doc/source/ray-core/fault-tolerance.rst

-When a worker is executing a task, if the worker dies unexpectedly, either because the process crashed or because the machine failed, Ray will rerun the task (after a delay of several seconds) until either the task succeeds or the maximum number of retries is exceeded.
-The default number of retries is 3.
+When a worker is executing a task, if the worker dies unexpectedly, either because the process crashed or because the machine failed, Ray will rerun the task until either the task succeeds or the maximum number of retries is exceeded.
+The default number of retries is 3 and can be overridden by specifying ``max_retries`` in the ``@ray.remote`` decorator.
+Specifying -1 allows infinite retries, and 0 disables retries.

 You can experiment with this behavior by running the following code.